 We have a loan modification program that focuses on the mitigation of potential losses in the loan portfolio.
 We consider modifications in which we make an economic concession to a borrower experiencing financial difficulty a TDR.
-During the six months ended June 30, 2014 and 2013, we modified \$13 million and \$59 million, respectively, of one- to four-family loans and \$10 million of home equity loans for both periods, in which the modification was considered a TDR.
-In order to significantly reduce risk on the legacy loan portfolio, at the end of the first quarter in 2014, we decided to sell \$0.8 billion of our one- to four-family loans modified as TDRs.
-These loans were sold on April 22, 2014.
+During the nine months ended September 30, 2014 and 2013, we modified \$17 million and \$72 million, respectively, of one- to four-family loans and \$11 million and \$14 million, respectively, of home equity loans, in which the modification was considered a TDR.
+In order to significantly reduce risk on the legacy loan portfolio, we sold \$0.8 billion of our one- to four-family loans modified as TDRs during the second quarter of 2014.

-We also process minor modifications on a number of loans through traditional collections actions taken in the normal course of servicing delinquent accounts.
+In addition, we process minor modifications on a number of loans through traditional collections actions taken in the normal course of servicing delinquent accounts.
 These actions typically result in an insignificant delay in the timing of payments; therefore, we do not consider such activities to be economic concessions to the borrowers.
-At June 30, 2014 and December 31, 2013, we had \$29 million and \$32 million of mortgage loans, respectively, in which the modification was not considered a TDR due to the insignificant delay in the timing of payments.
-Approximately 8% and 7% of these loans were classified as nonperforming at June 30, 2014 and December 31, 2013, respectively.
+At September 30, 2014 and December 31, 2013, we had \$27 million and \$32 million, respectively, of mortgage loans with a minor modification that was not considered a TDR.
+Approximately 7% of these loans were classified as nonperforming at both September 30, 2014 and December 31, 2013.